Table of Contents

 Some of the easiest hairstyles to maintain are messy bob, straight bob with bangs, layered bob, short pixie, shoulder-length LoB, etc.

-How Many Types of Bangs are There?
+How Many Types of Bangs Are There?

 Different types of bangs to consider are cropped bangs, side-swept bangs, straight bangs, full blunt bangs, choppy bangs, wispy bangs, and so on.